Events and News

 Entrance: £2 per adult, Children free

 Venue address: Brightwell Vineyard, Shillingford Road,

 Wine Tastings: £10 for 10 tasting (early Bird tickets £8 online through EventBrite)

 Activities: wine tastings and sales, vineyard walk, meet the producers, local vineyard information, local artisan hot and cold food, pay bar, local crafts.

 Bothy Vineyard Celebrated 40 Years in 2018

 There are several reasons for celebration.
-Besides turning 40, Bothy Vineyard has just successfully bottling its 2017 Vintage.
+Besides turning 40, Bothy Vineyard had just successfully bottling its 2017 Vintage.
 After several years of being hit by late frosts, the vines came through this cold winter and spring with virtually no frost damage.
-The mood is optimistic.

 “When the vineyard was first planted in 1978, those were pioneering days.
 In the early years of the industry no one knew which grapes would do best in our climate and what the productivity would look like.
 The founders Dorothy and Roger Fisher, however, astutely found a site with 20 feet of sand, sheltered from the winds and in a relatively dry rain shadow.
 It has not always been easy but forty years on we are still here and producing excellent wines.
 We are celebrating the founder’s foresight and extending the tradition of wine making in the Vale of the White Horse for many more years!”